rackerlabs/support-how-to/content/how-to/cloud-servers/configuring-ip-security-in-iis/index.md

 ### How to add and edit IP restrictions

-1. In IIS, double-click on the module **IP and Domain Restrictions**.
-You now have the option to add **allow** and **deny** entries, edit feature settings and edit dynamic restriction settings.
+1. In IIS, double-click on the module named **IP and Domain Restrictions**.
+You now have the option to add **allow** and **deny** entries, edit feature settings, and edit dynamic restriction settings.

 2. Click on **Edit Feature Settings…** to specify the following general settings that apply to all rules:

-    **Default behavior for all unspecified clients (allow or deny)**
+    **Default behavior for all unspecified clients (allow or deny)**:

-     - If this is set to allow, all IP addresses have access to the server unless specifically denied by a rule
+     - Setting to **allow** means all IP addresses have access to the server unless specifically denied by a rule.

-     - If this is set to deny, all IP addresses will be denied access to the serv-er unless specifically allowed by a rule.
-You will need to add an allow rule for  the loopback address 127.0.0.1 to browse sites locally on the server.
+     - Setting to **deny** blocks server access for all IP addresses unless specifically allowed by a rule.

+        **Note:** You must add an allow rule for the loopback address `127.0.0.1 to browse sites locally on the server.

-   **Enable domain name restrictions**
+   **Enable domain name restrictions**:

-     - If enabled, access can be restricted by domain names or IP addresses.
+     - You can restrict access by domain names or IP addresses if you enable this setting.
 This requires a DNS lookup for every request and can greatly impact server performance.

    **Enable Proxy Mode**

-     - If enabled, IIS will examine the x-forwarded-for HTTP header in addition to the client IP address in order to determine which requests to block.
-This can be  helpful if client requests come through a firewall, load balander or proxy server.
+     - If enabled, IIS examines the `x-forwarded-for` HTTP header in addition to the client IP address to determine which requests to block.
+This is helpful if client requests come through a firewall, load balander or proxy server.

-   **Deny action type sent to clients**
+   **Deny action type sent to clients**:

      - Abort (Response code 0)